Back to project overview

 - What is your schedule for completion?

-For the Disaster Relief Housing project, students can choose to closely align their work with the parameters that Alex Hammel presents in the videos.
-They can also use the process as a framework to design all sorts of structures using green building practices.
-Maybe their interest is more aligned with quick deployment structures that can be used to deliver health care or radically different approach to an RV.
+For the Bicycle Pavilion project, students may choose to closely align their work with the parameters that Will Fowler presents in the videos.
+They can also use the process as a framework to design a public building for all sorts of clients and locations; maybe it's the newest World Wide Wrestling Federation's hall of fame or a combination taco shop and skateboarder's clubhouse for sales, rentals, lessons, and death-defying tricks using the facility's superior collection of ramps, rails, and half-pipes.
 The bottom line is this: If students can expand and enhance their ability to combine the innovation capabilities of the software and the power of the design thinking process, then the goals of this curriculum have been achieved.

 Design considerations used in the example project are as follows:

-- Scheduling requirements: 6 to 10 hours to complete all seven design phases.
+- Scheduling requirements: 15 hours plus to complete all seven design phases.

-- Building code and zoning restrictions: All applicable codes for the disaster locale.
+- Building code and zoning restrictions: All relevant San Francisco codes including seismic requirements.